 The RAID software included with current versions of Linux (and Ubuntu) is based on the ‘mdadm’ driver and works very well, better even than many so-called ‘hardware’ RAID controllers.
 This section will guide you through installing Ubuntu Server Edition using two RAID1 partitions on two physical hard drives, one for / and another for swap.

-Follow the installation steps until you get to the Partition disks step, then:
+Follow the installation steps until you get to the Guided storage configuration step, then:

 Next, select the Size of the partition.
 This partition will be the swap partition, and a general rule for swap size is twice that of RAM.
-Enter the partition size, then choose Primary, then Beginning.
+Enter the partition size, then choose swap in Format.
+And finally, select Create.

 A swap partition size of twice the available RAM capacity may not always be desirable, especially on systems with large amounts of RAM.
 Calculating the swap partition size for servers is highly dependent on how the system is going to be used.

 For the / partition once again select the RAID 1 device then “Add GPT Partition”.

 Use the rest of the free space on the device, choose the format (default is ext4) and select / as mount point, then Create.

 Once it is finished select “Done”.

 At some point in the life of the computer a disk failure event may occur.
 When this happens, using Software RAID, the operating system will place the array into what is known as a degraded state.